1Password/scim-examples/beta/docker/README.md

 ## Appendix: Resource recommendations

-The 1Password SCIM Bridge Pod should be vertically scaled when provisioning a large number of users or groups.
+The 1Password SCIM Bridge container should be vertically scaled when provisioning a large number of users or groups.
 Our default resource specifications and recommended configurations for provisioning at scale are listed in the below table:

 | Volume    | Number of users | CPU   | memory |
 | --------- | --------------- | ----- | ------ |